Garvit-COLLAB/100_days_of_code/README.md

 8:program to find and display the sum of the first n natural numbers(summation.c) 9:program to calculate simple and compound interest for given principal, rate, and time.(interest.c)
-10: program to input time in seconds and convert it to hours:minutes:seconds format.(time.c)
+10: program to input time in seconds and convert it to hours:minutes:seconds format.(time.c) 11:program to input an integer and check whether it is even or odd using if–else.(odd_even.c) 12:program to input an integer and check whether it is positive, negative or zero using nested if–else.(sign.c)